roundcube/roundcubemail-docker/README.md

   This is the document root of Roundcube.
 Plugins and additional skins are stored here amongst the Roundcube sources.
   Share this directory when using the FPM variant and let a webserver container serve the static files from here.

-* `/var/roundcube/config`: Location for additonal config files
-  See the [Advanced configuration](#advanced-configuration) section for details.
+* `/var/roundcube/config`: Location for additional config files See the [Advanced configuration](#advanced-configuration) section for details.

 * `/var/roundcube/db`: storage location of the SQLite database